 Below is a summary of the City Council rules and procedures.
 View a complete copy of the rules of procedure (PDF).

 Decorum During Council Meetings

-While the council is in session, all persons shall preserve order and decorum.
-Any person that refuses to abide by the rules shall be asked to leave the council chambers.
+While the Council is in session, all persons shall preserve order and decorum.
+Any person that refuses to abide by the rules shall be asked to leave the Council Chambers.

-Interested persons or their authorized representative(s) may address the council in regard to public hearing matters under consideration.
+Interested persons or their authorized representatives may address the Council in regard to public hearing matters under consideration.

 Organized groups that wish to make a presentation longer than the time allowed will be required to contact the City Administrator prior to the meeting.

 Generally, matters presented during the Open Forum which require further investigation or information shall be referred to the City Administrator., If Council determines that action is required on a subject not on the current agenda, the item may be placed on a future agenda.